How to Manage the Risk?

-Excess rainwater and flash flooding can be managed effectively by cleaning and maintaining drainage infrastructure, building out the sewer infrastructure, managing surface water run-off, employing green infrastructure, and providing floodwater storage.
-In New York City, the Department of Environmental Protection (DEP) works with the Departments of Transportation (DOT), Sanitation, and Parks and Recreation (NYC Parks) to advance these measures.
+Flooding can be managed effectively by cleaning and maintaining drainage infrastructure, building out the sewer infrastructure, managing surface water run-off, employing green infrastructure, and providing floodwater storage.

 Design and Construction of Stormwater Management Systems

-New York City’s DEP is responsible for designing and developing the drainage plan for the city.
+New York City’s Department of Environmental Protection (DEP) is responsible for designing and developing the drainage plan for the city.
 DEP also governs and oversees the construction of private sewers and drains to ensure compliance and that drainage capabilities are adequate.
-DEP is pioneering a number of sustainable stormwater management strategies, including Bluebelts and green infrastructure.
+DEP is pioneering sustainable stormwater management strategies, including Bluebelts and green infrastructure.

-DEP’s comprehensive NYC Wastewater Resiliency Plan details cost-effective strategies to reduce flood damage to wastewater infrastructure and to safeguard public health and the environment.
-The plan examines 96 pumping stations and 14 wastewater treatment plants, identifying and prioritizing the facilities at greatest risk of flood damage and presenting resiliency recommendations for them.
+DEP’s comprehensive NYC Wastewater Resiliency Plandetails cost-effective strategies to reduce flood damage to wastewater infrastructure and safeguard public health and the environment.
+The plan examines 96 pumping stations and 14 wastewater treatment plants, identifying and prioritizing the facilities at risk of flood damage and presenting resiliency recommendations for them.

 Sewers, Drainage, and Green Infrastructure

-New York City is improving stormwater management by investing in sewer and drainage infrastructure to expand its capacity -- adding high-level storm sewers, improving stormwater and sewage pumps, installing backflow valves, and increasing effectiveness of catch basin and storm drain maintenance.
+New York City is improving stormwater management by investing in sewer and drainage infrastructure to expand its capacity -- adding high-level storm sewers, improving pumping stations, installing backflow valves, and increasing the effectiveness of catch basin and storm drain maintenance.

 Preserving and/or Restoring Natural Drainage Corridors

 Natural drainage corridors – including streams, ponds, wetland areas, parks, and open spaces – help convey, store, and filter stormwater.
+Sometimes referred to as “bluebelts,” these corridors are ecologically rich and cost-effective drainage systems that naturally handle the precipitation runoff from streets and sidewalks by preserving natural drainage corridors.
 For example, the Staten Island Bluebelt, an award-winning wetland preservation program, uses a network of streams, ponds, and other wetland areas to provide ecologically sound and cost-effective stormwater management for approximately one-third of the borough.

 Cloudburst Resiliency Planning Study